Lobsang Rampa: Role in the Tibetan cause

 Lobsang Rampa was a supporter of the Tibetan cause despite criticism of his books.
 In 1972, Rampa's French language agent Alain Stanké wrote to the Dalai Lama and asked for his opinion about Rampa's identity.
 He received a reply from the Dalai Lama's deputy secretary stating "I wish to inform you that we do not place credence in the books written by the so-called Dr. T. Lobsang Rampa.
 His works are highly imaginative and fictional in nature."
 The Dalai Lama had previously admitted that although the books were fictitious, they had created good publicity for Tibet.

 Later career

 Lobsang Rampa went on to write another 18 books containing a mixture of religious and occult material.
 One of the books, Living with the Lama, was described as being dictated to Rampa by his pet Siamese cat, Mrs. Fifi Greywhiskers.
 Faced with repeated accusations from the British press that he was a charlatan and a con artist, Rampa went to live in Canada in the 1960s.
-He and his wife, San Ra'ab, became Canadian citizens in 1973, along with Sheelagh Rouse (Buttercup) who was his secretary and regarded by Rampa as his adopted daughter.
+He and his wife, San Ra'ab, became Canadian citizens in 1973, along with his companion and secretary Sheelagh Rouse ("Buttercup"), described by the writer Eric Newby, sent by Rampa's publisher Secker & Warburg to meet Rampa in Ireland, as "a fresh-faced, very English-looking girl who told me that she had left her husband (who was a member of Lloyd's) and her three children in order to live as a disciple in the Lama's house".
 Lobsang Rampa died in Calgary on 25 January 1981, at the age of 70.